ess/cartography/src/implementing_a_driver/post_the_reverbening.md

 {{#include maury/test_client-final.py:46:83}}
 ```

 As you can see, our `post` test is almost identical to our `get` test.
-That's becuase, as mentioned above, all of the verbs are handled in more or less the same way.
+That's because, as mentioned above, all of the verbs are handled in more or less the same way.
 The big difference here is that `post` involves not just a path and a params dict, but also a dict of data to be `POST`ed to the endpoint.

 After running our tests, we see that our `test_post` test yields an error.
 That's because we don't have a `post` method in our client yet.
 Let's do that.